 New Jersey, USA

-Denise is a specialist in social responsibility and issues management and has developed communications strategies for sensitive issues including genetically modified foods, AIDS vaccines, international funding for family planning in the developing world and addressing the health inequalities in developing nations.
+Denise is a specialist in corporation communications, product launches, executive speechwriting, media relations, marketing communication, social responsibility, crisis communication and issues management.
+She has developed communication strategies for sensitive issues including genetically modified foods, AIDS vaccines, substance abuse, international funding for family planning in the developing world and addressing the health inequalities in developing nations to name a few.

 In 2003 Denise set up the Communication for Social Change Consortium.
-The Consortium is an international not for profit organisation committed to building the communication capacity of the world’s poor.
-Young people and behaviour change are one of Denise’s main concerns and the first project of the Consortium to work with teenagers in Zimbabwe and give them the confidence and skills to become advocates against the spread of HIV in their own communities.
+The Consortium is an international not-for-profit organisation committed to building the communication capacity of poor communities around the world.
+Young people and behaviour change are one of Denise’s main concerns and the first project of the Consortium was working with teenagers in Zimbabwe to give them the confidence and skills to become advocates against the spread of HIV in their own communities.

-Denise understands the challenges poverty presents those working in the developing world and offers those she works with insight into how the major donors and agencies work to relieve poverty.
-Before setting up and leading the Communication for Social Change Consortium she was Vice President for the Rockerfeller Foundation until 2003, with responsibility for communicating the Foundation’s vision internationally and crafting its public policy and advocacy agendas in the US.
+Before setting up and leading the Communication for Social Change Consortium she was a vice president for the Rockefeller Foundation for 9 years, with responsibility for communicating the Foundation’s vision internationally and crafting its public policy and advocacy agendas in the US.
+There she also managed the comptrollers, IT, communication, research and library, and facilities departments — along with leading the Bellagio Study and Conference Center on Lake Como, Italy.

 - Positive communication approaches to the issues facing the world’s poorest